huggingface/blog/sentiment-analysis-python.md

 )
 ```

-Now, it's time to fine-tune the model on our sentiment analysis dataset! 🙌 You just have to call the `train()` method of your Trainer:
+Now, it's time to fine-tune the model on the sentiment analysis dataset! 🙌 You just have to call the `train()` method of your Trainer:

 ```python
 trainer.train()